Distribution warehouse

 Where almost everything passes through once: The distribution warehouse

-Distribution warehouses, or delivery warehouses, represent a central hub of logistics.
+Distribution warehouses, also known as distribution centers, are a central hub of logistics.
 A well-known example of such a warehouse are the huge warehouses of the online retailer Amazon.
 But this company is not the only one with numerous distribution warehouses - they are also widely used in the food and automotive industries.

-The task of a distribution warehouse is the fast and cost-effective shipment of stored goods.
-For this purpose, large quantities of products and raw materials are stored in such warehouses.
-On demand, they can then be shipped as quickly as possible - to companies and end consumers at the same time.
-The type of goods stored does not matter:
+The task of a distribution warehouse is to ship stored goods quickly and cost-effectively.
+Large quantities of products and raw materials are stored in such warehouses.
+They can then be sent out as quickly as possible on demand - to companies and end consumers alike.
+The type of goods stored is irrelevant:

 • Frozen goods